If you want flexibility, cost-efficiency, and offsite access, then there can be no doubt the cloud is for you.

 Pros and Cons of Cloud ERP

-As a significant proportion of the world’s workforce gets used to working via cloud services from home, it is very hard to make a case against the cloud.
+As a significant proportion of the world’s workforce gets used to working via cloud services from home, it is tough to make a case against the cloud.

 In recent weeks, our teams have done everything from holding marketing meetings online to doing virtual project kick-offs in which major ERP projects have been launched with participants scattered across multiple locations.

-Working from anywhere in the world on any device is a lot more compelling as a selling point when your city is in lockdown.
+Working from anywhere globally on any device is a lot more compelling as a selling point when your city is in lockdown.

-The truth is that the advantages of cloud fit very well with the way we live and work now, whether we are in a crisis or not.
+The truth is that the advantages of cloud fit very well with how we live and work now, whether we are in a crisis or not.
 Many more businesses will be wondering about moving ahead with cloud projects even in better times.

 However, there are still legitimate concerns about the cloud, and we should honor them with our time.
 So here goes.